 Chris holds a Bachelor of Arts Degree in Asian Studies, a Master of Public Administration and a Doctor of Public Health Degree from the University of Hawaii at Manoa.
 He is also a Board Certified Emergency Manager.

-This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval Hi62792018-18) for 1 Social Work continuing education contact hour.
+Valid for the live webinar only: This program is approved by the National Association of Social Workers – Hawai’i Chapter (Approval Hi62792018-18) for 1 Social Work continuing education contact hour.

-This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
+Valid for the live webinar and archived webinar: This continuing nursing education activity was approved by Oregon Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation for 1 nursing contact hour.
 Approval valid through 5/30/2020; OCEAN ID #2018-20.

 One (1) nursing contact hour was approved for the archived webinar by the Oregon Nurses Association, an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.
 See above disclosure.